bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".

 **I am grateful to all the PEOPLE WHO HAVE SUBSTANTIALLY CONTRIBUTED TO MODERN HUMANITY.**

+**Likewise there are people pulling modern humanity backwards.
+You kind of win by not being like them.**

 **I believe that HUMAN POTENTIAL is almost equally present in different groups, irrespective of geographic, demographic and economic boundaries.**